Back stable Schubert calculus

-Our constructions are fully compatible with torus-equivariance: the localization of a Schubert class $\xi^w$ at a $T_\Z$-fixed point $v \in S_\Z \subset \Fl$ is equal to a specialization $\bS_w(va;a)$ of the back stable double Schubert polynomial.
-Using torus-equivariant localization, we construct actions of the infinite nilHecke ring $\A'$ on $H^*_{T_\Z}(\Fl)$; this is an infinite rank variation of the results of Kostant and Kumar \cite{KK}.
+Kostant and Kumar \cite{KK} studied the torus-equivariant cohomology of Kac-Moody flag varieties (including the usual flag variety) using the action of the {\it nilHecke ring} on these cohomologies.
+We construct in Section~\ref{sec:local} an action of the infinite nilHecke ring $\A'$ on $H^*_{T_\Z}(\Fl)$, giving an infinite rank variant of the results of Kostant and Kumar.

-As somewhat of a surprise, we are able to construct (Theorem \ref{thm:PetersonHopf}) a subalgebra $\P' \subset \A'$ that is an analogue of the \defn{Peterson subalgebra} in the affine case.
-Peterson \cite{Pet} constructed this subalgebra of an affine nilHecke algebra as an algebraic model for the equivariant homology $H^*_T(\hGr_n)$ of the affine Grassmannian $\hGr_n$.
-Our construction in the infinite case is unexpected because the infinite symmetric group $S_\Z$ is not an affine Coxeter group.
-Nevertheless, we are able to construct elements in $\A'$ that behave like translation elements in affine Coxeter groups.